coleemn/clinic-app-system/README.md

   role TEXT NOT NULL DEFAULT 'patient', created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );

+-- If your users table already has a password column, remove it:
+-- ALTER TABLE users DROP COLUMN IF EXISTS password;

 -- Appointments table
 CREATE TABLE IF NOT EXISTS appointments (